What is a Cruise Ship Pilot? And What Do They Do?

 Marlborough Sounds Pilot transfer to the cruise ship Insignia

 Pilots take a small boat to drive alongside the cruise ship.
-Once the pilot boat is alongside the cruise ship, the pilot climbs a ladder on the side of the vessel and makes their way onto the ship.
+Once the pilot boat is alongside the cruise ship, the pilot climbs a ladder on the vessel’s side and makes their way onto the boat.

 Pilot boats can travel at speeds of up to 30 knots.
 And they have powerful acceleration to escape trouble when needed.

-There are two crew members on the pilot boat, a cockswain, and a deckhand.
+Two crew members are on the pilot boat: a cockswain and a deckhand.

 The cockswain is responsible for the safety of the pilot.
 If the conditions are unfavorable, the cockswain decides whether or not to go out to sea.